mdn/content/files/en-us/web/api/idbfilehandle/write/index.md

 that position by the number of written bytes.

 > **Note:** The three interfaces `IDBMutableFile`, `IDBFileHandle`, and `IDBFileRequest` are deprecated and only implemented
-> for backwards compatibility in Firefox. _Do not use them anymore_:
+> for backward compatibility in Firefox. _Do not use them anymore_:
 > consider using the [File and Directory Entries API](/en-US/docs/Web/API/File_and_Directory_Entries_API) instead.

 ## Syntax